QwenLM/Qwen/README.md

 sh finetune/finetune_lora_ds.sh
 ```

 In comparison with full-parameter finetuning, LoRA ([paper](https://arxiv.org/abs/2106.09685)) only updates the parameters of adapter layers but keeps the original large language model layers frozen.
 This allows much fewer memory costs and thus fewer computation costs.

+Note that if you use LoRA to finetune the base language model, e.g., Qwen-7B, instead of chat models, e.g., Qwen-7B-Chat, the script automatically switches the embedding and output layer as trainable parameters.
+This is because the base language model has no knowledge of special tokens brought by ChatML format.
+Thus these layers should be updated for the model to understand and predict the tokens.
+Or in another word, if your training brings in special tokens in LoRA, you should set the layers to trainable parameters by setting `modules_to_save` inside the code.
+Additionally, we find that there is a significant gap between the memory footprint of LoRA with and without these trainable parameters.
+Therefore, if you have trouble with memory, we advise you to LoRA finetune the chat models.
+Check the profile below for more information.

-However, if you still suffer from insufficient memory, you can consider Q-LoRA ([paper](https://arxiv.org/abs/2305.14314)), which uses the quantized large language model and other techniques such as paged attention to allow even fewer memory costs.
+If you still suffer from insufficient memory, you can consider Q-LoRA ([paper](https://arxiv.org/abs/2305.14314)), which uses the quantized large language model and other techniques such as paged attention to allow even fewer memory costs.

 Note: To run single-GPU Q-LoRA training, you may need to install `mpi4py` through `pip` or `conda`.